Tim Burton, 14 December, 2021

 Move in to management consulting

 Management consulting is still a strong career opportunity avenue for students, although very competitive.
-In the past two months, we have had several companies present on such opportunities on campus.
+We have recently had several companies present on such opportunities on campus.

 With a range of networking events, you’ll be connected with prospective employers.
 These career building experiences offer you a real-world issue and the opportunity to develop collaborative consulting engagements with businesses and non-profit organisations.
 Some industry connection events include: